How Bankruptcy Works and What to Expect

 A Chapter 13 bankruptcy requires you to repay at least as much of your debt as you would through a Chapter 7 bankruptcy.

-On the other hand, with debt settlement, all of your creditors do get repaid a portion of what you owe.
+On the other hand, with debt settlement, all of your creditors do get repaid at least a portion of what you owe.
 Before taking a drastic step like bankruptcy, you owe it to yourself to consider ClearOne Advantage debt settlement as a viable option.

 How does Bankruptcy Impact your Credit Score?